junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Just like that," Crowley says, pushing open the wall covered by the bookshelf, which spins open to reveal a hidden chamber.
 "What can I say, I'm a nice person."

-Dean snorts once, following him inside.
+Dean snorts once, following him inside, two steps behind.

 He knows immediately this must be the chamber that Sarah ghost lady sensed from all those miles away.
 The air is damp and salty, smelling of must and mold.
 A dirty, tiny window sits near the high ceiling, letting some faint light in.
 In the middle of the room, on a metal chair, chains the body of Nick.
 Iron chains tie his hands and feet to the floor, another one winding around his neck like a leash.